A folding bike could be the ideal solution if you want to combine a cycle trip with a train journey

 What is a folding bike?

-Folding bikes are not only popular among cycling train users.
+These handy commuting pals are not only popular among those negotiating the daily grind, however.
 They’re also incredibly handy for people for whom space is a limitation.
 The ideal bike for anyone who lives in a small flat, folding bikes are also popular among those who enjoy caravan or even canal boat holidays.

 Choosing to go cycle touring on a folding bike also gives you the opportunity to mix your modes of transport easily – and there are versions with plenty of luggage provision and wide tyres designed with this purpose in mind.